 I followed a link to Pink Chalk Studio’s blog and found these lovely pencil rolls.
 I would love to say I will run up and make one right away, but it probably isn’t going to happen.
 I love the way the stripes of color interact and will really have to think about that for inspiration.
 That lady is NOT me.
 See my profile for a pic of me.

-See more on this project at Pink Chalk Studio.
+You can still buy this pattern at Pink Chalk Studio.